rubel75/BerryPI/tutorials/tutorial2/readme.txt

 1.2 Perform WIEN2k initialization

-$ init_lapw -b -vxc 13 -ecut -6 -numk 230
+$ init_lapw -b -vxc 13 -ecut -6 -numk 230 -nohdlo

-Here "-vxc 13" stands for PBE-GGA as exchange correlation function."-ecut -6" means the separation  energy of -6 Ry has been chosen to separate core electron from valance electron. "-numk 230" means that 230 k points has been chosen in Brillouion zone which generates 6*6*6 size k-mesh in the symmetric Brillouion zone
+Here "-vxc 13" stands for PBE-GGA as exchange correlation function."-ecut -6" means the separation  energy of -6 Ry has been chosen to separate core electron from valance electron. "-numk 230" means that 230 k points has been chosen in Brillouion zone which generates 6*6*6 size k-mesh in the symmetric Brillouion zone.
+The "-nohdlo" switch is needed to avoid generation of high-derivative local orbitals by LSTART.
+Wien2wannier is incompatible with high-derivative local orbitals.

 1.3 Execute WIEN2k scf calculation